 -You will have to go inside.
 Ilyas showed me a way.

-As I was walking through the red tiled criss-cross pavement through the heart of the garden there was hardly anybody in site.
-I tried to see if any of the cottage doors was open but in vain.
+As I was walking through the red-tiled criss-cross pavement through the heart of the garden there was hardly anybody in sight.
+I tried to see if any of the cottage doors were open but in vain.
 I continued to go inside the resort and lucky enough I found the door of one cottage to be open.
 I peeped in without caring if I am barging into someone else’s privacy as that was my last choice then.
 One young boy was cleaning the room.

 -Excuse me.
 I said.
 Ihaan ka office kahan hai.
 I asked in Hindi as he seemed to be the service boy.